M17-Project/Module_17/docs/order.md

 It is advised to pay attention to these components when ordering:

-* R1 is often matched to a 1.3 Mohm resistor instead of a 1.37 Mohm resistor
+* R1 is often matched to a 1.3 Mohm resistor instead of a 1.37 Mohm resistor.

 * D1 is supposed to be a BAT60A diode but those can sometimes be out-of-stock.
 You can replace it with other low-Vf Schottky diodes, most notably the 1N5819WS (JLCPCB ID: C191023) is a basic part at JLCPCB (no additional fees) that is easily available.

 * SW9 is often out-of-stock.
 This component can be ordered somewhere else and soldered by hand.

+* U4 can sometimes be matched with another (incompatible) reference.
+Check that the reference selected for this component is CAP1206-1-SL.
+If not, change it.
+It may also not be in stock at JLCPCB and you may need to order it elsewhere.
+It is easy to solder by hand.

-* U3 and U4 are not part of JLCPCB's catalog (at least at the time of writing this).
-Those have to be ordered somewhere else and can easily be soldered by hand (full parts numbers: U3: IQS211B00000000TS; U4: CAP1206-1-SL)
+* U3 is not part of JLCPCB's catalog (at least at the time of writing this).
+You will have to ordered it somewhere else.
+It can easily be soldered by hand (full parts numbers: IQS211B00000000TS).

 ### Components placement